How Do I Know If I Have Scoliosis?

 Signs that may indicate scoliosis are:

-- Head not centered to the body Uneven shoulders (either one is in front of the other or one’s higher than the other)
+- Head not centred to the body and uneven shoulders (either one is in front of the other or one’s higher than the other)

 - Uneven shoulder blades: one is more prominent or higher

-- Uneven waist angle: the gap between arm to trunk is wider on one side
+- Uneven waist angle: the gap between arm to the trunk is wider on one side

-- One hip is more prominent than the other or the hips are not leveled
+- One hip is more prominent than the other, or the hips are not levelled

 - The spine line is not straight